Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 When you start a pentest mission without any creds, [responder](https://github.com/lgandx/Responder) is a must run tool.
 In a standard windows active directory (without any modification) It will give you :
   - usernames
-  - netntlmv1 (if the server is old) / netntlmv2 hashes
+  - netntlmv1 (if the server is very old) / netntlmv2 hashes
   - the ability to redirect the authentication (NTLM relay)
   - ...